 Tom, who should sign up to ehost?
 Who are your primary target customers?

 Tom Jackson / eHost: The new and improved eHost is targeted at everyone who wish to build and host a website on budget, as the choices made throughout the service determine how technical the user can be.
 Want MySQL databases?
 Go for cPanel.
 Want to build a simple blog?
 It’s made brilliantly easy with our Drag & Drop builder.
 All users are catered for, regardless of their web development skill level.
 But of course, you can’t please everyone – the new eHost is particularly friendly to newbies.
 Despite this, we are proud to say the pros will not be held back.

-Looking at recent outstanding server performance (so far, the test site has not gone down for 1 seconds in 2016), I think eHost deserve a 5-star.
+Looking at recent outstanding server performance (so far, the test site has not gone down for 1 seconds in 2016), I think eHost deserve a try.

 If you’re in the market for something affordable with lots of inclusions and reliability and don’t mind sticking with a Endurance hosting brand, eHost is definitely a must-see.